VasilisMpletsos/Design-Of-Active-and-Passive-Filters/README.md

 # Design-Of-Active-and-Passive-Filters
 This is a course on our university that has 4 assigments.
-Students from ECE AUTH feel free to copy them!
+If you are a Student from ECE AUTH feel free to copy them!

 # Filters
 This 4 assigments are implementing 4 different typesof filters